 8.1 As the Pay Policy Statement is largely a matter of fact in terms of how the Council currently determines the pay and conditions of its staff, consultation with staff is not required.
-However, the statement will be presented to the Council's Local Joint Forum for information.
+However, the statement was presented to the Council's Local Joint Forum for information.

-READING BOROUGH COUNCIL PAY POLICY STATEMENT 2019/20
+READING BOROUGH COUNCIL PAY POLICY STATEMENT 2020/21